Jeshibu/Playnite-wiki/How-to:-Themes.md

 There's no documentation for model objects and available commands.
 For now you have to either look at source for [view-model classes](https://github.com/JosefNemec/Playnite/tree/master/source/PlayniteUI/ViewModels) or check how original themes are written.

+All style definitions must be in a single file, which makes it a bit messy to edit.

 ## Help
 If you need any help with writing themes then join [Playnite's Discord server](https://discord.gg/hSFvmN6) and ask in `#development` channel.